rtealw/Optimal-Quantum-Algorithms/README.md

 ## Example 2 - Function Construction
 We again consider `OR` on bitstrings of length 2.
-In this example though, we define functions to generate all bitstrings of length n and evaluate the function `OR` on D.
+In this example, though, we define functions to generate all bitstrings of length n and evaluate the function `OR` on D.
 Then we pass our functions into `qqo.runSDPForN` and specify for which sizes of bitstring `n` we want to solve the SDP.